-It turns out that last year’s league MVP and breakout NFL star Lamar Jackson has serious game — in both the real and digital world.
+It turns out that former league MVP and NFL star Lamar Jackson has serious game — in both the real and digital world.
 We caught up with the Baltimore Ravens quarterback as he revealed 5 things about his gamer life when he’s not dominating his other field of play.
 With video game-like stats and unmatched speed, it’s no wonder the nickname “Mr. Video Game” — earned back in high school — has stuck.
 Jackson is a force to be reckoned with, whether you’re up against his digital doppelganger or up against him in real life.

 “I’m currently playing my VR game — The Lamar Jackson Experience, 2K20, UFC, and FIFA, which I’m trying to master.
 I’m also really excited about the launch of Madden 21 and honored to be the cover athlete this year.”

 Jackson’s not the only one excited about having his face on the cover of Madden 21.
 But what’s even sweeter is how life seems to have come full circle, with Jackson’s first taste of Madden Live being the legendary 2004 game that had Michael Vick on the cover.
 Vick is considered the greatest and fastest of all time among Madden fans, and his on-field speed rating remained unsurpassed for over a decade — until now.
 Last year, Jackson broke Vick’s 15-year streak by 1 point and currently holds the record for the highest speed rating in the league.

 Your video game version gets serious play time from real-life teammates (and opponents) who play Madden.
 Are any Ravens in your virtual lineup?
 And how does your season look so far?